Habib160205/perbedaan/README.md

-# perbedaan
-Network Scanning Tools on Kali Linux
+#Network Scanning Tools on Kali Linux
 This guide provides instructions on how to install and use Nmap, Zenmap, and Angry IP Scanner on Kali Linux.

-1. Nmap
+#1.
+Nmap

 Instalasi
 Biasanya, Nmap sudah terpasang di Kali Linux.
 Cek dengan: